Skip to Main Content

 You can select from a large list of popular referencing styles.
 It is also possible to download more referencing styles and edit styles to create your own.

-See the step-by-step instructions on using EndNote with Word in our Essentials guide:
+See the step-by-step instructions on using EndNote with Word in our Essentials guide or watch our video:

 When EndNote is installed it should automatically add the Cite While You Write toolbar in Word.